caltechlibrary/newt/newt_yaml_syntax.md

 `attributes`
 : (optional) A key-value list that define properties of the element.
 These used in rendering the element in SQL or HTML.

-`validations`
-: (optional, encouraged) A set of key-value pairs setting constraints of the element content.
-E.g. required, regexp properties, validation rule provided with certain identifiers (e.g. DOI, ROR, ORCID).
+is_model_identifier
+: (boolean, defaults to false) if true this element is used as the model identifier and must be unique.

 ## input types

-Both the routes and models may contain input types.
-The types supported in Newt are based on the types found in the GHYTS for scheme[^23].
-They include
+The model types supported in Newt are based on the HTML5 form input types.
+They are inspired by GHYITS scheme[^23].
+Example types include

-`markdown`
-: (models only) markdown request displayed to the user but not submitted to the user but not submitted by forms.

 `textarea`
 : (models only) A multi-line text field